yukuairoy/codespree/docs/Exercises/programming_exercises.md

 ---

-## Problem 27: Convert a List to a Single String
+## Problem 27: FizzBuzz String

-Write a function that takes a list of strings and concatenates them into a single string, separated by commas.
+Write a function `fizzbuzz_string(n)` that returns a single string containing the FizzBuzz sequence from 1 to `n`, separated by commas.

+* For multiples of 3, use "Fizz".
+* For multiples of 5, use "Buzz".
+* For multiples of both 3 and 5, use "FizzBuzz".
+* Otherwise, just use the number itself.

 **Example:**
 ```
-Input: ["apple", "banana", "cherry"]
+Input: 15
-Output: "apple,banana,cherry"
+Output: "1,2,Fizz,4,Buzz,Fizz,7,8,Fizz,Buzz,11,Fizz,13,14,FizzBuzz"
 ```

 ---